tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/对象操作/上传与复制对象_intl_en.md

 TransferManager transferManager = new TransferManager(cosXmlService,
         transferConfig);

-String bucket = "examplebucket-1250000000"; // Bucket name in the format of `BucketName-APPID` String cosPath = "exampleobject"; // The location identifier of the object in the bucket, i.e., the object key
+String bucket = "examplebucket-1250000000"; // Bucket, formatted as `BucketName-APPID`
+String cosPath = "exampleobject"; // Location identifier of the object in the bucket, i.e., the object key

 // URI of the file
 Uri uri = Uri.parse("exampleObject");
-// If there is an uploadId for an initialized multipart upload, assign the value of the uploadId here to resume the upload; otherwise, assign null
+// If there is an `uploadId` for an initialized multipart upload, assign the value of the `uploadId` here to resume the upload; otherwise, assign `null`
 String uploadId = null;
 COSXMLUploadTask cosxmlUploadTask = transferManager.upload(bucket, cosPath,
         uri, uploadId);